web3w/opensea-ethers-js/README.md

  */
- maker ? : string, // Address of the order's creator taker ? : string, // The null address if anyone is allowed to take the order side ? : OrderType, // 0 for offers, 1 for auctions owner ? : string, // Address of owner of the order's asset asset_contract_address ? : string, // Contract address for order's asset
+ maker ? : string, // Address of the order's creator taker ? : string, // The null address if anyone is allowed to take the order side ? : OrderSide, // 0 for offers, 1 for auctions owner ? : string, // Address of owner of the order's asset asset_contract_address ? : string, // Contract address for order's asset
  token_ids ? : Array < number | string >